Skip to content

 White Paint that Goes with Cascades

 High Reflective White is the whitest white that Sherwin Williams offers.
-This would be a high-contrast option.
+This would be a high-contrast option and it will make Cascades look its very darkest.

 Snowbound is a trim color I really like because it sits between bright white and overly creamy shades.

-Alabaster is every gal’s favorite white.
-(Not mine!
+Alabaster is every gal’s favorite white (…except mine!
 That would be Chantilly Lace, because I’m stubborn.)
 It’s a creamier “farmhouse white.”

 Sherwin Williams Cascades with a variety of trim colors and choices